How and where to Pitch an Idea for a Reality TV Show

 Your proposal needs to be set out in the industry standard format just as a proposal for ANY type of show should be and needs to include the following:

 Title----- Take your time at coming up with an attention-getting title.

 Genre----- As well as ‘Reality’ state which type, i.e. dating, makeover, etc.

 Logline-----Use 2 or 3 irresistible sentences that immediately “sell” your idea.

 Synopsis Up to 3 pages that explain your idea succinctly yet with enough description that captures and explains your show’s format, concept, mood and its appeal to the contestants/participants as well as the viewers.
 Also explain exactly what the viewers will be seeing when they watch the show.

-If you decide that you want to take your idea straight to the television production companies, you can find contact details for all UK media at http://mediauk.com.
+If you decide that you want to take your idea straight to the television production companies, you can find their contact details online.

-Initially contact these companies by phone or fax or write to them first BEFORE sending them your idea.
+Initially contact these companies by phone or email BEFORE sending them your idea.